MdSamsuzzohaShayon/youthspike-event-management/README.md

  - **Match**
  - First team will assign players (and click on submit lineup)
  - Captain will not see other team's action box but he can see rosters of other team
+ - In order to create matches show only those team that are in the selected division
+ - Add Rank or a player A with  rank of the player B in the same net and that will be pair score
+ - Show  submit line up button only when all the players are assigned
+ - If all nets has score it will allow to go to the next round
+ - Changing round whern click on round 1 button (RD1)

 ___
  - **Single Match (public)**
  - Create a setting option
  - Create swap net on touch event -> Need to work properly
  - Players need to be assign within 3 minutes or less
+ - Show  ranking in select dropdown player for assigning player to a net
  - Work with user authentication - https://www.apollographql.com/docs/react/networking/authentication/#header
  - On click of empty player (player placeholder) a list of players will appear, (name, record).
 On the second box only appear those players who can pair up with the first.
  - Add an action button in the place of submit lineup.
 Are all of your players there **check in**.
 Both caption will have this option [action box sequences T-14:00](https://www.loom.com/share/c577d8301e8442ad9718209c83f18921)